 If the gift you're buying is for the experienced Bourbon drinker, they probably already know what they like.
 Grandma and Grandpa have likely tried it all and long ago settled into their favorites.
 Knowing what your recipient likes will go a long way toward knowing what to buy.
 My advice is to take a look at their liquor shelf and see what's on it.

 Most Bourbon brands have an expression or two that is a little more impressive than their flagship.
 Wild Turkey has Rare Breed and Russell's Reserve.
 Maker's Mark has Maker's 46 and Maker's Mark Cask Strength.
 Jim Beam has Baker's, Booker's and Knob Creek.
 Even Jack Daniel's has the Jack Daniel's Single Barrel Cask Strength and Single Barrel Rye.

 If you are buying for the enthusiastic newcomer, then you are on gift-buying easy street.
 In my experience, people who are newly enthusiastic about something love to talk about that thing, no matter what it is.
 Bourbon is no different.
-In this case, all you have to do is ask them a little about Bourbon.
+In this case, all you have to do is ask your dad a little about Bourbon.

 You can, of course, pay a lot for Bourbon: